Menu

 Between May and September, L.P.P.O.A contracts with Garden State Laboratories for weekly chemical and bacterial sampling and analysis, as required by New Jersey Department of Health Recreational Bathing Regulations (N.J.A.C.
 8:26).
 The laboratory takes two weekly samples from all bathing areas.
 The results are reported weekly to L.P.P.O.A Management and Parsippany Township Health & Safety department.

-Water Quality Reports: 2018.pdf 2019.pdf 2020.pdf 2022.pdf
+Water Quality Reports: 2018.pdf 2019.pdf 2020.pdf 2022.pdf 2023.pdf

 New Jersey Department of Health